vincefn/pyvkfft/README.rst

   or by using the ``pyvkfft.fft`` interface with the ``fftn``, ``ifftn``, ``rfftn`` and ``irfftn`` functions which automatically detect the type of GPU array and cache the corresponding VkFFTApp (see the example notebook pyvkfft-fft.ipynb).
+- the ``pyvkfft-test`` command-line script allows to test specifc transforms against expected accuracy values, for all types of transforms.
+- pyvkfft results are now evaluated before any release with a comprehensive test suite, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
+See ``pyvkfft/pyvkfft_test_suite.py`` to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process.

 Performance
 -----------